nwcadence/java-dev-vsts/labs/Maven Package Management with VSTS Team Build.md

 ## Maven Package Management with Visual Studio Team Services

 In this exercise, you are going to clone a Github repo into VSTS.
-This repo contains a class library that is used by the MyShuttle2 application.
-You will configure the build to publish the MyShuttleCalc package to a VSTS Maven repository so that it can be consumed by MyShuttle2 and any other applications that require the calculation code.
+This repo contains a class library (MyShuttleCalc) that is used by the MyShuttle2 application.
+You will configure a VSTS build to publish the MyShuttleCalc package to a VSTS Maven Package feed so that it can be consumed by MyShuttle2 and any other applications that require the calculation code.

 This exercise assumes you have completed the exercises to create a Team Project and have set up the Docker private VSTS agent.
 This exercise uses a team project named **jdev**, though your team project name may differ.

 > **Note**: It is not necessary to clone Github repos into VSTS.
 VSTS will work just fine with Github (or other Git hoster)  repos.
 However, some linkages from source code to other aspects of the DevOps pipeline (such as work items, builds or releases) work best if the code is in VSTS.

+> **Note**: This exercise shows how to do a Maven build using just VSTS.
+To see how to perform a Maven build using Jenkins that still integrates into the VSTS Package Feed, please refer to [Maven Package Management with VSTS Team Build](./Maven Package Management with VSTS Team Build,md).

 Importing the MyShuttleCalc code from Github into VSTS
 ------------------------------------------------------

 In this task you will import the MyShuttleCalc code from Github into VSTS.
+If you have already done so, skip this step.

 1. Connect to the virtual machine with the user credentials which you specified when creating the VM in Azure.
 1. Open Chrome and browse to `http://<youraccount>.visualstudio.com` (where `youraccount` is the account you created in VSTS).